oscovida/oscovida/info.md

 contains oscovida package as the source required to create the plots

 - notebooks will import from this package
-- this is the authorative copy of the oscovida module
+- this is the authoritative copy of the oscovida module

 oscovida/tools